KillianRice/tweezer_analysis/README.md

-# Rydberg Analysis
+# Tweezer Analysis
-The codebase for the Rydberg Experiment's analysis code is managed and stored here.
+The codebase for the Tweezer Experiment's analysis code is managed and stored here -- only slightly modified from the Rydberg Experiment directory.